Tips to avoid common schemes on Valentine’s Day

 Some of the people most vulnerable to a romance scam are those who have recently suffered a breakup or some other hardship, according to the BBB.
 Schemers leverage that pain to establish a connection and to gain sympathy.
 Once they’ve created a bond with their victim, they begin pursuing the true goal, money.

-A romance scam can be particularly devastating because victims not only lose thousands of dollars, but they are once again crushed emotionally.
-Some red flags are: the relationship moves very fast, you never actually meet the person and they ask for money.
+A romance scam can be particularly devastating because victims not only lose thousands of dollars but are once again crushed emotionally.
+Some red flags are: the relationship moves very fast, you never actually meet the person, and they ask for money.

 Wrong number scam